arangodb/docs/3.12/aql/operations-limit.md

 ---
 layout: default
+description: >-
-description: The LIMIT statement allows slicing the result array using an offset and a count
+  The `LIMIT` operation allows you to reduce the number of results to at most the specified number and optionally skip results using an offset
 ---
-LIMIT
+`LIMIT` operation in AQL
 =====

-The `LIMIT` statement allows slicing the result array using an offset and a count.
-It reduces the number of elements in the result to at most the specified number.
+{{ page.description }}
+{:class="lead"}

 Syntax
 ------